Azure/template-analyzer/docs/customizing-evaluation-outputs.md

     "ids": ["Id"] // List of ids to exclude from results.
 Any rules with matching ids will be omitted from results.
 }
 ```
+**Note**: Rules defined in the exclusions object will be omitted from results.
 If the inclusions object contains values, then the exclusions object will be ignored.

 ### Inclusions Object
 The `inclusions` object is comprised of the following optional properties: